EternityForest/SG1/SG1Protocol.md

 ## Beaconing

 We must periodically send a short beacon message.
-For this the hint must be the private hint sequence.
-Note that this is not fully authenticated, however it is slightly secure as they look like random data and can't be tracked easily.
+For this the hint must be the private hint sequence, not the fixed hint, as fixed hints can have persistant collisions and there is no MAC to resolve them.

+Note that this is not fully authenticated, however it is slightly secure as they look like random data.
+However, one can falsify the presence of another device on the channel just by repeating beacons.

+If preventing this is important, you wil need to send full authenticated packets.

-We must continue listening for 3 milliseconds, to give other nodes an opportunity to wake us up with a beacon frame using the Private Wake Sequence.
+We must continue listening for at least 45 milliseconds, to give other nodes an opportunity to wake us up with a beacon frame using the Private Wake Sequence.

 This is secure, as we only get one try per beacon, and it is completely unpredictable wihtout the key, so falsely sending wake messages is very hard.